ShivaniNarula29/snaatak_team/README.md

 }
 ```

+### Explanation:
+- **Placeholders**: The placeholders like `{{ server_name }}` are replaced by the corresponding values from the `group_vars/prod.yml` file.
+For example, `{{ server_name }}` becomes `example.com` and `{{ backend }}` becomes `127.0.0.1:8080`.
+- **SSL Configuration**: The SSL configuration block is included because `enable_ssl` is set to `true` in the variables file.
+If `enable_ssl` were `false`, this block would not appear in the final configuration.

 ---

-## 🏁 Conclusion
-Jinja templating is a **vital part** of Ansible automation, enabling:
-- dynamic content generation
-- reduced human error
-- consistent, reusable infrastructure setup

-When used thoughtfully, Jinja can dramatically simplify your configuration management and boost team productivity.
+By following these steps, you can use Jinja2 templating with Ansible to create dynamic, environment-specific configuration files.
+This approach is especially useful for deploying configurations across multiple servers or environments with minimal manual changes.

 ---

+## 🧾 Conclusion
+Jinja templating is a vital part of Ansible automation, enabling dynamic content generation, better reusability, and more efficient configuration management.
+When used thoughtfully, it can significantly reduce manual errors and improve infrastructure consistency.

+---

-## 📇 Contacts
+## 📇 Contacts <a name="contacts"></a>

 | Name | Email Address |
 | --- | --- |